 These are methods automatically invoked by python in certain operations

-Object initialize and representation
+Object initialize and representation (very important):

 __init__